niksu/dosarray/doc/USAGE.md

 * `DOSARRAY_MIN_VIP` : This specifies the last index for a container and its calculated for based on the previous two values.

 * `DOSARRAY_CONTAINER_PREFIX`: This is a string specifying the prefix for a container name.
+Please ensure that container prefix is not a prefix for any physical host name as it may intefere with the collection of container logs at the end of the experiment.

 * `DOSARRAY_LOG_NAME_PREFIX`: Each container log is the same as the container name, which calls for the same container prefix.
 This could be changed to suit your needs.